anishajayadevan/anishajayadevan/content/research/_index.md

 Bush encroachment, which is the natural or artificial increase in woody vegetation, is a major threat to savannas globally.
 In the Banni grasslands of India— one of India's largest grasslands— bush encroachment due to the invasive *Prosopis juliflora* has resulted in the conversion of ~45% of the grassland into woodlands.
 I investigated how bush encroachment in the Banni grasslands influenced the behaviour of nocturnal rodents which are a keystone species in grasslands.

-This research was for my dissertation, as part of the [Master's program in Wildlife Biology and Conservation](https://www.ncbs.res.in/mscprogram/)at the National Centre for Biological Sciences.
+This research was for my dissertation, as part of the [Master's program in Wildlife Biology and Conservation](https://www.ncbs.res.in/mscprogram/) at the National Centre for Biological Sciences.
 My advisors were Dr. Shomen Mukherjee and Dr. Abi Tamim Vanak.

 <br>